Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/MRC/2020-09-08-Attention-Guided_Answer_Distillation_for_Machine_Reading_Comprehension.md

 ---

-This is a brief summary of paper for me to study and organize it, [Attention-Guided Answer Distillation for Machine Reading Comprehension.
-Hu et al. EMNLP 2018](https://www.aclweb.org/anthology/D18-1232/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Attention-Guided Answer Distillation for Machine Reading Comprehension (Hu et al., EMNLP 2018)](https://www.aclweb.org/anthology/D18-1232/) I read and studied.
 {% include MathJax.html %}

 This paper proposed a simple way to distill knowledge from teacher to student.